QuadrupedGPT: Towards a Versatile Quadruped Agent in Open-ended Worlds: Conclusion

-In this appendix, we first provide more details related to the benchmarks for locomotion adaption in Section~\ref{sec: locomotion}, including additional details of the specific terrains involved (Section~\ref{sec:terrain}), the prompt design (Section~\ref{sec:prompt}), the methodology for parameter sampling (Section~\ref{sec:param_sample}), and further analytical insights (Section~\ref{sec:add_analysis}).
+In this appendix, we first provide more details related to the benchmarks for locomotion adaption, including additional details of the specific terrains involved (Section~\ref{sec:terrain}), the prompt design (Section~\ref{sec:prompt}), the methodology for parameter sampling (Section~\ref{sec:param_sample}), and further analytical insights (Section~\ref{sec:add_analysis}).

-Furthermore, in Section~\ref{sec: path_plan}, we introduce the modular architecture of the path planning system implemented in QuadrupedGPT, whose architecture comprises several key components including the perception module (Section~\ref{sec:perception}), the semantic map representation (Section~\ref{sec:semantic_map}), the memory module for objects and terrains (Section~\ref{sec:obj_memory}), the trajectory planning module (Section~\ref{sec:traj_plan}), and the design of prompt (Section~\ref{sec:prompt_for_cost}).
+Furthermore, we introduce the modular architecture of the path planning system implemented in QuadrupedGPT in Section~\ref{sec:path_overview}, whose architecture comprises several key components including the perception module (Section~\ref{sec:perception}), the semantic map representation (Section~\ref{sec:semantic_map}), the memory module for objects and terrains (Section~\ref{sec:obj_memory}), the trajectory planning module (Section~\ref{sec:traj_plan}), and the design of prompt (Section~\ref{sec:prompt_for_cost}).